-Searching how to wish someone a happy birthday in Japanese?
-So, you've come to the right place!
-Today we are going to learn how to say “Happy Birthday” in Japanese.
+Looking for ways to wish someone a happy birthday in Japanese?
+Well, you’ve come to the right place!
+Today we will learn how to say “Happy Birthday” in Japanese.

-Throughout this article, you will see different ways to wish a happy birthday and learn many Japanese words related to birthdays.
+Throughout this article, you will see various ways to wish happy birthday and also learn many Japanese words related to birthdays.

-We recommend reading: Omedetou – How to say Happy Birthday in Japanese?
+We recommend reading: Omedetou – How to say Congratulations in Japanese?

 Happy Birthday in Japanese